adafruit/Adafruit-Feather-32u4-Bluefruit-LE-PCB/README.md

 products from Adafruit!

 Designed by Adafruit Industries.
-Creative Commons Attribution, Share-Alike license, check license.txt for more information All text above must be included in any redistribution
+Creative Commons 2.5 Attribution, Share-Alike license All text above must be included in any redistribution